The International System of Units

 Units: Fundamental and Derived

 Physical quantities fall into two categories based on how their units are defined.
 The units for base or fundamental quantities are called fundamental units.
-You cannot break these down into simpler units.
+You can’t break these down into simpler units.
 The units of all other physical quantities, which you can express as combinations of fundamental units, are called derived units.
+This distinction is central to how the International System of Units organizes all of measurement science.

 A complete set of fundamental and derived units together is called a system of units.